Hilda-Enyioko/alx-practice/alx-system_engineering-devops/0x00-shell_basics/README.md

 school.mgc: Create a magic file school.mgc that can be used with the command file to detect School data files.
 School data files always contain the string SCHOOL at offset 0.

-This folder also imcludes some test files used to test scripts and codes
+This folder also includes some test files used to test scripts and codes